-As you can see in the table below, the extent to which the quads and glutes were activated during the squat and hack squat was very similar.
+As you can see in the table below, the extent to which the thigh muscles and glutes were activated during both exercises was very similar.
 Erector spinae, however, was working a lot harder during the squat compared to the hack squat.

-With the back squat, the barbell is behind the neck, resting across the traps.
+With traditional back squats, the barbell is behind the neck, resting across the traps.
 But with the front squat, the barbell is in front of the neck, sitting across the front of the shoulders.

 FREE: The Muscle Building Cheat Sheet.
 This is a quick guide to building muscle, which you can read online or keep as a PDF, that shows you exactly how to put on muscle.
 To get a FREE copy of the cheat sheet emailed to you, please click or tap here.

 What’s more, in order to stop the bar falling off your shoulders, you need more of an upright torso compared to the regular back squat.

 However, various upper body muscles, which have to work very hard to maintain that upright torso, can fatigue before your legs do, potentially causing you to terminate a set prematurely.

 - Position yourself so the bar rests across the top of your shoulders near the base of the throat.

 - The front squat can feel awkward at first, as the bar can end up pressing on your neck.

 - Step back from the rack and position your feet shoulder-width apart.